lil-bandit/chaturbate-dvr-lil-bandit-gui/README.md

 <br>Read general how to's here:
 <br>https://github.com/teacat/chaturbate-dvr/tree/master/chaturbate

-Changes
+The things that has been added or changed.
 =============================
+- Lower memory consumption in browser keeping the app smooth and reponsive.
-- More compact list view (Click to expand/collapse)
+- Autosorted compact list view (Click to expand/collapse)
+- Edit channel options in GUI
+- Persisting settings ( Use the tick box in the server settings dialog )
-- Added thumbnail support ( Put your own JPGs in <config_dir>/channel-images/<channel_name>.jpg <--  )
+- Thumbnail support ( Put your own in <config_dir>/channel-images/<channel_name>.jpg )
-- List is automatically sorted by name and grouped by <i>status</i>
-- Added Maximum Connections option
-- Added Channel Priority option ( if Maximum Connections is set )
+- Maximum Connections and priority mechanism ( default 0, is off )
-- Added Edit button for channels
-- Fixed "Auto-Update & Scroll Logs" ( Item will still update, but only the log output will be disabled )
 - Input takes whole CB URL and will filter the ID automatically.
-- Insert current browsers User-Agent.
-Small time-saver; if you are using the same browser as for the webgui, user-agent will be the same.
+- "Insert current browsers User-Agent"-button.
+A small time-saver; if you are using the same browser as for the webgui, user-agent will be the same.
+- You can now use a preset config (-config <file.json>) - added 2025-06-23 ( Thanks @misterkoko )
 - Misc.
-UI changes
+UI changes and style tweaks

+- Added commandline options
+  -output-dir <mb> - MOved completed files to a separate directory -config <file.json>
+  -max-connections <number>
-- You can set a minimum filesize, anything below it will get deleted (-min-filesize <MB>)  - added 2025-06-23
+  -min-filesize <mb> - You can set a minimum filesize, anything below it will get deleted
-- You can now define a directory for completed files (-output-dir <directory name>) - added 2025-06-23 ( With help from misterkoko )
-- You can now use a preset config (-config <file.json>) - added 2025-06-23 ( With help from misterkoko )
-- Use persisted settings ( Use the tick box in the server settings dialog ) - added 2025-06-23
-- Refresh Thumbnail (Not working in Docker) ( Click on the thumbnail of active channel to get new thumbnail - warning: Images in the browser can be cached, so press CTRL+SHIFT+R to refresh browser+cache )  - added 2025-06-23
-- Minimizing DOM updates by cancelling LOG updates when a listitem is collapsed  - added 2025-06-23

 - API additions
   - //localhost:8080/api/channel/\<username\> <-- gets all info and status of a channel